Opting for a tax treatment equivalent to that of a resident (tax assimilation)

 Tax deductions

-By opting to be treated as a resident taxpayer, the non-resident taxpayer can claim the same tax deductions, allowances and tax credits as resident taxpayers (see 'Income tax deductible expenses').
+By opting for tax assimilation, non-resident taxpayers can claim all the tax deductions, allowances and tax credits granted to resident taxpayers.

 A single taxpayer with a child in their household who benefits from a tax reduction for children can also claim the single-parent tax credit (crédit d'impôt monoparental - CIM).